-9 Special cases in the event of conflicts of interest
+8 Special cases in the event of conflicts of interest

-In the event that a report concerned or were made against any of the Chief Compliance Officers, members of the Compliance teams or a member of the Corporate Compliance Committee, this person may not be involved in its processing, investigation or settlement.
+In the event that a report were to concern or be made against any of the Chief Compliance Officers, members of the Compliance teams or a member of the Corporate Compliance Committee, this person may not be involved in its processing, investigation or settlement.
+When it is confirmed that there is a conflict of interest, any members of the Corporate Compliance Committee who are not involved shall be responsible for receiving, processing, investigating and settling the report received.